Menu

 FCOA SOLO SAILOR

-This is an FCOA FREEDIVER who has attended FCOA lesson 1 till 8 and has passed the FCOA SOLO SAILOR exam and has logged a minimum of 10 solo sailing hours.
+This is an FCOA FREEDIVER who has attended FCOA lesson 1 till 8 and has passed the FCOA SOLO SAILOR oral exam and has logged a minimum of 10 solo sailing hours.

 FCOA SAILING INSTRUCTOR